suffolklibraries/sljekyll/_events/chantry-2017-11-19-book-jam.md

 Drop in for crafts, games and activities to celebrate books.

 We'll also be holding a **book wreath workshop for all ages** from 10:30am-1pm.

+Refreshments available in return for a donation to Children in Need.